Updated: November 14, 2019

 7. DISCLAIMER; WARRANTY; LIMITATION OF LIABILITY.

 7.1 Disclaimer.
-To the maximum extent allowed by law and except as unambiguously and expressly set forth in this Agreement, the Service Supplier Services are provided “as is” and C2FO specifically excludes and disclaims all implied warranties, conditions and representations (including relation to quality, skill and care and fitness for a particular purpose) connected with, related to or arising out of this Agreement.
-C2FO expressly excludes and disclaims any representation, condition or warranty that access or use of the Service will be error-free, secure or uninterrupted, or that information or content will be accurate or timely.
+To the maximum extent allowed by law and except as unambiguously and expressly set forth in this Agreement, the Supplier Services are provided “as is” and C2FO specifically excludes and disclaims all implied warranties, conditions and representations (including relation to quality, skill and care and fitness for a particular purpose) connected with, related to or arising out of this Agreement and any representation, condition or warranty that access or use of the Service will be error-free, secure or uninterrupted, or that information or content will be accurate or timely.

 7.4 Exclusion.
 Nothing in this Agreement excludes the liability of C2FO for death or personal injury caused by C2FO’s negligence or for fraud or fraudulent misrepresentation.

-8.1 Notices.
-Any notice required or permitted under the terms of this Agreement shall be delivered in person, by fax, overnight courier service, or mailed by first class, registered, or certified mail, postage prepaid, if to the Supplier: to the address supplied by the Supplier during the sign-up process or if to C2FO: Attention: C2FO – Legal Notices, 4210 Shawnee Mission Parkway, Suite 400A, Fairway, KS 66205.
+8.2 Notices.
+Any notice required or permitted under the terms of this Agreement shall be delivered in person, by fax, overnight courier service, or mailed by first class, registered, or certified mail, postage prepaid, if to the Supplier: to the address supplied by the Supplier during the sign-up process or if to C2FO: Attention: C2FO – Legal Notices, 2020 West 89th Street, Suite 200, Leawood, Kansas 66206.
 All such notices shall be deemed to have been given upon receipt.

-8.3 Employee Solicitation.
-Both Parties acknowledge that each other’s business is dependent upon being able to adequately staff projects with qualified persons and adequately utilize its employees and independent contractors.
+8.4 Employee Solicitation.
 Neither Party shall, directly or indirectly, for itself, or on behalf of any other person, firm, corporation or other entity, whether as principal, agent, employee, stockholder, partner, member, officer, director, sole proprietor, or otherwise, solicit, participate in or promote the solicitation of the other Party’s employees or independent contractors to leave the employ or service of the other Party, during the period such employee or independent contractor is working with the other Party and for one (1) year immediately following the period for which such employee or independent contractor last performed services for the other Party.

-8.7 Arbitration Location.
+8.7.2 Arbitration Location.
 If Supplier is organized, resides, or has an office in the United States or Canada, the juridical seat and venue (“Venue”) of the mediation, and arbitration if any, shall be conducted in Kansas City, Kansas, USA in accordance with the Rules.
-If Supplier is not organized in, does not reside in, and does not have an office in the United States or Canada, the Venue of the mediation, and arbitration if any, shall be conducted in London, United Kingdom or in the Republic of Singapore, at the discretion of Supplier, in accordance with the Rules.
+If Supplier is organized, resides, or has an office in India, the Venue of the mediation, and arbitration if any, shall be conducted in Delhi in accordance with the Rules.
+If Supplier is not organized in, does not reside in, and does not have an office in the United States, Canada, or India, the Venue of the mediation, and arbitration if any, shall be conducted in London, United Kingdom or in the Republic of Singapore, at the discretion of Supplier, in accordance with the Rules.

-8.13.1 The following applies to your Agreement if you are a Cass Information Systems, Inc. customer:
+8.12.1 The following applies to your Agreement if You are a Cass Information Systems, Inc. customer:

 In the event Buyer makes an Accelerated Payment to Supplier on a non-disputed invoice displayed as eligible in the Service (“Invoice”) and the related vendor (“Vendor”) subsequently disputes that payment of the Invoice or the Vendor otherwise fails to reimburse Buyer for that payment for any reason including bankruptcy (an “Invalid Payment”), Supplier agrees that (a) it will repay the Invalid Payment to Buyer upon demand, and (b) in order to facilitate such repayment, at Buyer’s election, Buyer may either (i) apply the Invalid Payment in satisfaction of one or more other Supplier Invoices (which may or may not relate to the Vendor involved with the Invalid Payment), or (ii) withdraw (by ACH “right of debit” or other means) the amount of the Invalid Payment directly from Supplier’s account into which it was deposited (in which case Supplier shall reimburse Buyer directly within 48 hours of receipt of Buyer’s request for the amount of the Invalid Payment to the extent it was not recovered directly from Supplier’s account).
 In any event, Supplier’s right of recovery related to the Invalid Payment shall be against Vendor only and not against Buyer.
 Hereinafter, the methods of recovery available to Buyer pursuant to subsections (i) and (ii) are referred to as “Recovery Methods.”
 Supplier shall reimburse Buyer immediately upon request, through reapplication of a prior payment, application against subsequent bills or through direct payment, for any payment by Buyer to Supplier of Invoices assigned by Supplier to a third party.
 In the event of an assignment by Supplier of Vendor Invoices to a third party, Supplier will indemnify, defend and hold harmless Buyer and its affiliates from any and all losses, damages, liabilities, claims or costs (including but not limited to attorneys’ fees and costs) arising out of any payment by Buyer to Supplier of an assigned Invoice (collectively, “Assignment Losses”).

-8.13.2 The following is inserted as the second sentence of Section 3.2 of your Agreement if you are a Telefónica Group vendor:
+8.12.2 The following is inserted as the second sentence of Section 3.2 of your Agreement if You are a Telefónica Group vendor:

 For the avoidance of doubt, the discount shall solely affect the related non-disputed invoices and shall not affect any other obligations between Supplier and Buyer, or between Supplier and a Buyer Affiliate.